 We follow the National Standard for the Control of Inorganic Lead at Work (NOHSC:1012) and the National Code of Practice for the Control and Safe Use of Inorganic Lead at Work (NOHSC:2015) as a guide for the control of blood lead levels in our people.
+OUR OPERATIONS THE WAY WE WORK

-MANAGING MENTAL HEALTH IN A GLOBAL PANDEMIC
+CASE STUDY MANAGING MENTAL HEALTH IN A GLOBAL PANDEMIC

-The pandemic has had a huge impact on the lives of Las Bambas have launched the "L-Mental" Emotions
+The pandemic has had a huge impact on the lives of millions of people around the world.
+This has led to many feeling uncertain about the future and worried for their health and those around them.
+To help bring a focus to mental health during a pandemic, the team at Las Bambas have launched the "L-Mental" Emotions Program.